akshatshrivast/cmake/README.md

-It is used for fix remove useless Quotes
+It is used for fix remove useless Quotes<br>
 Projects: All necessary third-party header files (.h) and public header files (.h) of the project. clean-cmake.bat: Utility script for Windows to remove all generated files in build/, bin/ and doc/. clean-cmake.sh: Utility script for Linux/MacOS to remove all generated files in build/, bin/ and doc/ directories.